bohessburg/SpiderLeagueClassifier/README.md

 # SpiderLeague

 A fine-grained image classifier that identifies 15 species of spiders using a ConvNeXt-Tiny backbone with a custom multi-layer classification head.

-This project is primarily for learning purposes.
+This project is primarily for my personal learning purposes.
+There are detailed comments as well for other users to follow along and learn pytorch with this simple model implementation.

+The code for rendering validation results and example image predictions using matplotlib was generated primarily with Claude Code.

 ## Species